juju/docs/src/en/charms-storage-k8s.md

 `charm-storage-vol1.yaml` define volumes for operator storage and charm storage respectively that get created by the `kubectl` command.

-The content of the volume definition files are given below.
+Example content of the volume definition files are given below.
 Typically multiple charm storage volumes would be required.
 Note that operator storage needs a minimum of 1024 MiB.

 ^# operator-storage.yaml